Lameguy64/PSn00bSDK/README.md

 * Extensive GPU support with polygon primitives, high-speed DMA VRAM transfers and DMA ordering table processing.
-All video modes for both NTSC and PAL standards also supported with fully adjustable display area and automatic video standard detection based on last GPU mode, no BIOS ROM string checks used.
+All video modes for both NTSC and PAL standards also supported with fully adjustable display area and automatic video standard detection based on last GPU mode.
+No BIOS ROM string checks used.

-* Extensive GTE support with rotate, translate, perspective correction and lighting through assembly macros (for both C and ASM) and high performance matrix and vector functions, all calculations performed in fixed point integer math.
+* Extensive GTE support with rotate, translate, perspective correction and lighting through assembly macros (for both C and ASM) and high performance matrix and vector functions.
+All calculations performed in fixed point integer math.

-* Stable interrupt service routine with easy to use callback system for simplified handling of hardware and DMA interrupts, no crude event handlers or kernel hacks used and should be compatible with HLE BIOS implementations.
+* Stable interrupt service routine with easy to use callback system for simplified handling and hooking of hardware and DMA interrupts, no crude event handler hooks or kernel hacks used and should be compatible with HLE BIOS implementations.
 Should also play well with writing loader programs.

 * Complete Serial I/O support with SIOCONS driver for tty console access through serial interface.

-* BIOS controller functions for polling controller input work as intended thanks to proper interrupt handling, no crude manual polling of controllers in your main loop.
+* BIOS controller functions for polling controller input work as intended thanks to proper interrupt handling.
+No crude manual polling of controllers in your main loop.

 * Full CD-ROM support with data reading, CD audio and XA audio playback.
-  Features built-in ISO9660 file system parser for locating files and supports directories containing more than 30 files.
+  Features built-in ISO9660 file system parser for locating files and supports directories containing more than 30 files (classic ISO9660 only, no Rock Ridge or Joliet extensions support).
 Data streaming should also be possible.

 * Uses Sony SDK library syntax for familiarity to experienced programmers and to make porting existing homebrew projects to PSn00bSDK easier.